aurexiaGit/dev/README.md

 * Fortmatic Version: the most recent version, not yet stable.
 It uses Fortmatic to interact with the Ethereum Blockchain on the Rinkeby testnet

+The index.html file allows the user the choose which version he wants to use.

 Inside each Folder, you will find all the basic website components:

 ### HTML files